Our Unique Formula to Forecasting Long-Range Weather

 The Old Farmer’s Almanac has predicted the weather since our founding in 1792—when George Washington was president!

-Some think our forecasts are derived from folklore.
+Some think our long-range forecasts are derived from folklore.
 According to weather lore, a long, hard winter can be predicted by lots of acorns, tough apple skins, and thick corn husks, while a mild one can be predicted by lower bees nests and thin onion skins.
 Have you ever looked inside a persimmon seed?
 It may give you clues, too!